Coma (1978 film): Reception

 Stanley Kauffmann of The New Republic wrote "Coma is a thriller, rotten; but it's really worse than that.
 It's a disgrace to the several physicians involved in it".

+The New York Times review had its concerns: “It’s the kind of story that, after you’ve seen ‘Coma,’ you might suspect a couple of waggish surgeons of having cooked it up in the operating room while removing a brain tumor.
+One can only hope the surgeons would be more efficient in cleaning up after the brain tumor than they’ve been in tidying up the plausibility questions that remain after the movie.
+Plausibility is not always important, but in a film as bereft of distinctive style and wit as ‘Coma,’ it helps to believe in something.
+It can even help if one is offended.
+The aftereffect of ‘Coma’ is a catlike yawn, benign and bored....’Coma’ is the kind of movie that turns real-life actors into robot-like functions of the story....Bujold...Douglas...Widmark, as well as...Torn...Ashley and...Chiles, are as mechanical as dolls whose expressions are controlled by a computer’s console.”

 Despite Crichton's intentions against scaring audiences from hospitals, many physicians and hospital administrators claimed this occurred.
 Variety mentioned the film as a possible cause of the drop in organ donor numbers.
 It also claimed that a hospital in Tampa had to remove the number "8" from the door to an operating room because of patient complaints.

 The film currently sits at an 81% rating on Rotten Tomatoes, based on an aggregate of 27 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 8 critics, indicating "mixed or average" reviews.